tannisanta/tt-techcomm-project/docs/Static websites/MkDocs_website.md

 The website is served and can be accesses locally.
 ![Startpage](https://raw.githubusercontent.com/tannisanta/tt-techcomm-project/main/img/mkdocs_basic.jpg)

-If make a pause and need to activate the env some time later, use the following commands in the VS Code terminal of the project:
+If you need to make a pause and activate the env some time later, use the following commands in the VS Code terminal of the project:

 ```py
 source venv/bin/activate